HarryFoster1812/Language-Perfected/README.md

 # Language Perfected

-A really bad python auto anwer scrip for language perfect Works for word-word tasks and dash as well.
+A really bad python auto anwer scrip for language perfect.

+Works for word-word tasks and dash as well.

 uses selenium to scrape the web